Sweatpants (Childish Gambino song)

 "Sweatpants" (album version entitled "IV.
-Sweatpants") is a song by American musician Childish Gambino from his second studio album Because the Internet.
+Sweatpants") is a song by American rapper Childish Gambino from his second studio album Because the Internet.
 The song was officially released on June 9, 2014 as the third official single from the album.
 It was produced by Gambino himself and Ludwig Göransson, and features ad-libs from rapper Problem.
 The song peaked at number 24 on the US Billboard Bubbling Under Hot 100 Singles chart.
 It has had multiple live performances, including during the Childish Gambino This is America Tour.
 It also features a music video released on YouTube with over 160 million views since its release.
 It was also featured (in a shortened and censored radio edit) as the backing to the final fight scene of the third episode of Moon Girl and Devil Dinosaur.

 Background and release

 "Sweatpants" leaked online on November 25, 2013, to which Gambino responded unfavorably.
 Shortly after, it was made available to those who pre-order his second studio album Because the Internet on iTunes, as the album's first promotional single.
 "Sweatpants" would then be serviced to urban contemporary radio in the United Kingdom as the third official single from the album on June 9, 2014.